ppy/osu-wiki/wiki/Accuracy/en.md

 Term | Meaning
 ---- | -------
-Error | **These two values represent how far off the early hits are on average, and how far off the late hits are on average.** The higher the [OD value][OD wikilink] of the beatmap played, the lower these will have to be to do well.
+Error | **These two values represent how far off the early hits are on average, and how far off the late hits are on average**.
+The higher the [OD value][OD wikilink] of the beatmap played, the lower these will have to be to do well.
-Unstable Rate | **This value represents how consistently the timing of the hits**, with lower numbers being better (top players often score below 100).
-Note that this measures **consistency**, and not _accuracy_, so consistently in hitting 15ms early is the same as consistently in hitting on time.
+Unstable Rate | **The value represents how consistently the timing of the hits**, with lower numbers being better (top players often score below 100).
+Note that the value measures **consistency**, and not _accuracy_, so consistently in hitting 15ms early is the same as consistently in hitting on time.
 The formula is essentially the standard deviation of the hit errors (in milliseconds) multiplied by 10.

 #### Spin